Snowshoeing

 Ice Caving

 There are many ice caves in the Alaska Range.
 Most of Alaska's glaciers have some sort of ice cave.
 The summer snow melt streams carve serpentine caverns under the ice.
 Incredible crystals form near the entrances.
 Venture further inside and marvel at the compressed clear ice.
 One never knows what might be frozen into eternity under a glacier.
 Once, we found a long-frozen varying hare estimated to be over 1000 years old.
-This tour is dependent on the season.
-Ice caves change every season and are commonly not available until December --- and usually well into April.
+Ice cave tours are dependent on the season.
+Ice caves change every summer and are commonly not available until November/December.
 Transportation to the ice caves varies depending on cave location.
 Most caves are located several miles from the highway.
 Castner Caves may be available.
-Castner Glacier is closer to the Highway and offers relatively easy walking accessibility.
+Castner Glacier is closer to the Highway and offers relatively easy walking access.
 S We no longer take dogteams to Castner due to the high volume of foot traffic.

 Other caves are available somewhat further off of the beaten path.
 Contact us for pricing.